emilyoxford/507_final/README.md

 # 507_final

-This repo contains three files:
+This repo contains five files:

 run_covid_capita.py

 data_covid_capita.py

 populations.sqlite

 secrets.py

 templates (contains two files: index.html and results.html)

+.gitignore (ignores your own secrets.py and any cache.json created by running run_covid_capita.py)

 To run the Covid Capita Flask app, you will need to have the following packages available on your machine: